Shanmukha-Y/modern_cpp/basics/notes.md

 - C++ is ideal for applications requiring high performance and memory efficiency
 - It bridges the gap between low-level programming (like assembly) and high-level abstractions
 - The language continues to evolve, with "Modern C++" introducing new features and best practices

+### Standard Input/Output Channels

+In Linux, when a program runs:
+- The kernel assigns three standard channels:
+  1. STDIN (Standard Input)
+  2. STDOUT (Standard Output)
+  3. STDERR (Standard Error)
+- By default:
+  - STDIN receives input from the keyboard
+  - STDOUT and STDERR display output on the monitor

+### C++ Program Structure

+1. **Main Function**
+   - Every C++ program starts with the `main` function
+   - The `main` function returns an error code
+     - Error code 0 typically means the program executed successfully

+2. **Include Statements**
+   - Similar to `import` in Python
+   - Used to include necessary libraries or header files

+3. **Compilation Process**
+   - C++ code needs to be compiled before it can be run
+   - Common C++ compilers include:
+     - GCC (GNU Compiler Collection)
+     - Clang